 Foreign worker dies after fall at HDB worksite in Canberra Street

-SINGAPORE: A foreign worker has died after falling from a building that was being constructed for a Housing and Development Board project along Canberra Street in Sembawang.
+SINGAPORE: A foreign worker has died after falling from a building that was being constructed for the Eastcreek @ Canberra Housing and Development Board (HDB) project along Canberra Street in Sembawang.

 The Ministry of Manpower said the worker was installing a pre-cast column on the 13th floor of a building when he fell over the edge.